-The Outdoors Club is open to any student who wants to get outdoors.
-The club participates in activities such as fishing, indoor rock climbing, and canoeing.
+The Outdoors Club is open to any student who enjoys participating in activities such as fishing, hiking, and canoeing.

 PAINTBALL CLUB

 The Paintball Club allows students the opportunity to learn about discipline, leadership, and teamwork through the sport of paintball.
 The club promotes safety among players, student fitness, and camaraderie.
 Membership is open to all students, and no experience or equipment is necessary to participate.